 - This type of financing does not impact the company’s leverage ratios, such as the debt-to-equity ratio.

-- It allows companies to achieve their expansion and diversification plans without burdening its balance sheet.
+- It allows companies to achieve their expansion and diversification plans without burdening their balance sheet.

 Following are the disadvantages of Off-Balance-Sheet Financing: